daniyal-sec/Wazuh-SOC-Home-Lab/README.md

 This project is strictly for **educational purposes** and **authorized cybersecurity testing**.

 All security testing, simulations, and experiments are performed only inside a **controlled and isolated virtual lab environment**.
 No unauthorized systems, networks, accounts, or devices are targeted.
+Kali Linux and all attack-simulation activity described in this README are **planned and not yet deployed**.

 ---